-Chiatura is an off-the-beaten-path town that boasts some amazing rock climbing opportunities, as well as some rusty cable cars from the Soviet era that are daunting to ride but picturesque nonetheless.
+Chiatura is an off-the-beaten-path town that boasts some amazing rock climbing opportunities, as well as some rusty cable cars from the Soviet era that are daunting to ride but picturesque, nonetheless.
 Furthermore, because this is a more remote spot in Georgia, it’s the perfect place to visit if crowds are really not your cup of tea.
 Additionally, this area is great for rock climbing as there are many options around the town with bolted routes.
-And, it is also home of the famous Katskhi, a 40m rock pillar crowned by a medieval monastery that was built in the 9th or 10th century.
+And, it is also home to the famous Katskhi, a 40m rock pillar crowned by a medieval monastery that was built in the 9th or 10th century.
 Definitely a one of a kind must see!

 Area / Region: In the Imereti Region in western Georgia.

 How to get there?
-Chiatura is quite remote, however you have a marshrutka service from Kutaisi.
+Chiatura is quite remote, however, you have a marshrutka service from Kutaisi.
 Otherwise, a private car is your best bet.